Take-Two Principle

 Transgender

-Transgender is an adjective to describe a person whose gender identity is not completely the same as the gender ascribed to their anatomical sex.
-A transgender person may or may not experience social and/or bodily dysphoria and may or may not desire to alter their bodies through gender confirming surgeries and/or HRT (Hormone Replacement Therapy).
+Transgender is an adjective to describe a person whose gender identity does not confirm to the sex which they were assigned at birth.
+A transgender person may or may not experience social and/or bodily dysphoria or unease and may or may not desire to change their bodies through gender confirming surgeries and/or HRT (Hormone Replacement Therapy).
 Changing your body is not a criterion to be trans-identified and neither is your gender expression - since gender identity and gender expression can be separate.

 Transphobia